adaptris/interlok-docs/docs/pages/ui/ui-config-sidebar.md

 The clipboard is a FIFO list (First in first out) and contains up to four components of each type and up to six service components.

-{% include note.html content="Data from the Clipboard is stored in the browser session storage and will be cleared on log out or when the browser tab or window is closed." %}
+?> **NOTE** Data from the Clipboard is stored in the browser session storage and will be cleared on log out or when the browser tab or window is closed.

 ![Config page sidebar clipboard](../../images/ui-user-guide/config-sidebar-clipboard.png)